njuneau/harfang-ext-view/README.rst

     }

-Calling the *render* method on an object of type *World* would return:
+Calling the *render* method on *childView* would produce the following:

 .. code:: html